PRiSMA-Study/GitHub-Instructions-PRISMA-ReMAPP/README.md

 ### Contact

-Please contact the administrator Xiaoyan (@XiaoyanHu666) or Stacie (@sloisate2) if you have any questions regarding managing the repositories.
+Please contact the administrator Stacie (stacie.loisate@gwu.edu) if you have any questions regarding managing the repositories.

 If you have any questions regarding git or Github practice, more resources are available at [Github documentation](https://docs.github.com/en), [stackoverflow](https://stackoverflow.com) and Google.